PGN20/draft/README.md

 PGN-2 is the "Portable Game Notation Version 2", the successor of the well known and widely spread PGN format by *Steven J. Edwards* from 1994-03-12.
-PGN-2 follows the core design ideas of the legacy PGN specification but addresses various problems that have lead to a wide spectrum of subtle differences within the various implementations.

 PGN-2 is a future compatible redesign of PGN.
+It follows the core design principes of the legacy PGN specification but addresses various problems, that have lead to several extended specifications and a rather broad spectrum of subtle differences in the various implementations, as well es site-specific customizations that grew out of necessity over the years.

 ## 2: Chess Data Representation